Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Introduction

-The underlying results of this work are moment bounds of derivatives of~$X_t$ with respect to initial condition in the case that the coefficients $b$ and $\sigma$ are not globally Lipschitz continuous in space.
-These estimates are used to validate an It\^{o}-Alekseev-Gr\"{o}bner formula \cite{huddeiag} and differentiability of semigroups associated with~\eqref{sde0}, which enable the existence of twice differentiable-in-space solutions to Kolmogorov equations \cite{MR1731794}, solutions to corresponding Poisson equations, weak error estimates of numerical approximations~\cite{MR1214374,MR1091544,https://doi.org/10.48550/arxiv.2112.15102} and related derivative estimates~\cite{MR4237949}.
-Similar moment bounds on the first and second derivative with respect to initial value in the non-globally Lipschitz case have recently been studied in \cite{hut1} under different assumptions using the stochastic Gr\"{o}nwall inequality~\cite{MR4260476, MR3078830} and related ideas had appeared earlier in~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431}.
+This paper concerns the case where the coefficients~$b$ and~$\sigma$ are not globally Lipschitz continuous in space, but are only locally Lipschitz.
+The main contributions in this work are the existence of twice differentiable-in-space solutions to the associated Kolmogorov equations \cite{MR1731794} and order one weak error estimates~\cite{MR1214374,MR1091544,https://doi.org/10.48550/arxiv.2112.15102} of suitable explicit numerical approximations to~\eqref{sde0}.
+These results are obtained by first proving moment bounds of derivatives of~$X_t$ with respect to initial condition.
+Subsequently, the estimates are used to validate an It\^{o}-Alekseev-Gr\"{o}bner formula~\cite{huddeiag} and differentiability of semigroups associated with~\eqref{sde0}, which are then used to prove the announced results.
+Similar moment bounds on the first and second derivative with respect to initial value in the non-globally Lipschitz case have recently appeared in \cite{hut1} under different assumptions.
+Related ideas for non-globally Lipschitz coefficients had appeared earlier in~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431,MR1305784} for obtaining local Lipschitz continuity in initial value, strong numerical convergence rates and strong \mbox{($p$-)completeness}.

-More specifically, it is shown that the aforementioned consequences hold for the case that the coefficients~$b,\sigma$ are non-globally monotone, where higher derivatives of $b,\sigma$ are bounded by Lyapunov functions and loosely that $b$ and $\sigma$ admit Lipschitz constants which are $o(\log V)$ and $o(\sqrt{\log V})$ respectively for a Lyapunov function $V$.
-The results are applicable to all of the example SDEs in \cite{MR3766391} except in Section~4.7; in particular, for the first time, weak numerical convergence rates of order one are shown for SDEs with non-globally monotone coefficients, including the stochastic Duffing-van der Pol oscillator, stochastic Lorenz equation with additive noise, underdamped Langevin equation with variable friction, overdamped Langevin dynamics with a non-globally monotone potential gradient and the stochastic Ginzburg-Landau equation.
-Of note here is that a new Lyapunov function for the stochastic Duffing-van der Pol oscillator accommodating additional parameter values is given below.
-Order one convergence rates are obtained for the stopped increment-tamed Euler-Maruyama schemes of~\cite{MR3766391}.
-In particular, the result guides the choice of taming parameter in the scheme.
+More specifically, in this paper we will show that the aforementioned results hold true under conditions where~$b,\sigma$ do not necessarily satisfy the globally monotonicity assumption~\cite[equation~(3)]{MR4079431}.
+Our main assumptions are that higher derivatives of $b,\sigma$ are bounded by Lyapunov functions and loosely that~$b$ and~$\sigma$ admit local Lipschitz constants which are~$o(\log V)$ and~$o(\sqrt{\log V})$ respectively for a Lyapunov function $V$.
+The results are applicable to all of the example SDEs presented in~\cite[Section~4]{MR3766391}, with the exception of those in Section~4.7.
+In particular, for the first time, weak numerical convergence rates of order one are shown for these example SDEs.
+The convergence rates are obtained using the stopped increment-tamed Euler-Maruyama schemes of~\cite{MR3766391}.